View the current weather for the Toroweap/Tuweep area.

 1. Tuckup Trail: The Tuckup Trail is 6mi/10km long (out and back) following an old two-track road.
 This is the best trail to experience the spectacle of red rock sand-stone and beauty of the unique Toroweap area geology.
 The trailhead is located just north of Tuweep Campground or can be accessed from campsite 10.

-2. Saddle Horse Canyon (Loop) Trail: The Saddle Horse Canyon Trail is a gorgeous 45 minute loop walk with two access points.
+2. Saddle Horse Loop Trail: The Saddle Horse Loop Trail is a gorgeous 45 minute loop walk with two access points.
 This trail is accessed from a trailhead between Toroweap Overlook and Tuweep Campground or from a trailhead near campsite 5.
 The trail offers a spectacular view of the Colorado River.

 Looking for a trail to the river?
 Please visit the Whitmore Trail, a moderate 4mi/6.5km long (out and back) hike, located at Whitmore Overlook (2.5 hour drive from Tuweep).
 Whitmore Overlook is accessed from the Main Street Route and requires high clearance.